 Preschool or Childcare

-States have websites that provide you a list of preschools and childcare that have appropriate certifications.
-The certifications are a set of standards that a preschool must implement and follow on a regular basis.
+Some states have websites that provide a list of preschools and childcare that have appropriate certifications.
+This is because states recognize the importance of a quality preschool.
+The certifications are a set of standards that a preschool must implement and follow regularly.
 Such standards engage kids in a learning environment that prepares them for kindergarten.

-Although he learned the numbers up to 10 and some social language, his reading abilities were not appropriate for Kindergarten.
-It was then when I realized, I had paid for a childcare program, not a preschool.
+For example, although he learned the numbers up to 10 and some social language, his reading abilities were not appropriate for Kindergarten.
+It was then when I realized I had paid for a childcare program, not a preschool.

-As parents, we may not realize what to do in certain academic situations.
+As parents, we may not realize the importance of preschool and what to do in certain academic situations.
 I wish I had a better understanding of preschool and kindergarten readiness.
-This experience taught me that the quality of a preschool makes a difference in a child’s educational preparation.
+I hope that my experience shows you why preschool education is important for your child.
+A quality preschool makes a difference in a child’s educational preparation.